Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/slurm-quickstart.md

 your job is executing is given in the last column of the output.

 In practice, the list of jobs printed by this command will be much longer since all jobs, including those belonging to other users, will be visible.
-In order to see only the jobs that belong to you, use the `squeue` command with the `--me` flag.
+To see only the jobs that belong to you, use the `squeue` command with the `--me` flag.

 ```bash
 $ squeue --me